 Example: Our economy seat going from LAX to JFK and back would take 12 hours of air travel.
 We should donate $84 to climate change awareness and education to aid in offsetting future emissions.

 Should we pay now or make our children pay later?

 In total, our roundtrip LAX-JFK economy ticket costs $252 USD to offset (as of 2023), over 10x what the airlines suggest.
 This may seem like a hefty sum to add on top of the ticket cost, but that’s kind of the point.
 Flying is costly to the environment, so either we pay now, or our kids and grandchildren pay dearly in the future.
 It’s our choice.
 Remember, if you choose to travel above and beyond your allowance, offset your emissions with the 747 formula, immediately pulling 7% of your emissions back out of the air via direct air capture, planting 4 trees for each hour traveled, and donating $7 for each hour you travel to awareness and education non-profits.

 What is Mountain Trek?

-Mountain Trek is the health reset you’ve been looking for.
-Our award-winning hiking-based health retreat, immersed in the lush nature of British Columbia, will help you detox, unplug, recharge, and roll back years of stress and unhealthy habits.
-To learn more about the retreat, and how we can help you reset your health, please email us at firstname.lastname@example.org or reach out below:
+Mountain Trek is an award-winning health retreat located in the lush forests of British Columbia, Canada.
+Founded in 1991, our health reset program helps 16 guests at a time unplug, recharge, reconnect with nature, and roll back years of stress and unhealthy habits.
+To learn more about Mountain Trek, and how we can help reset your health, please email us at firstname.lastname@example.org or reach out below: